Jones tosses 2 TDs, Patriots roll 54-13 as Jets lose Wilson | Times Leader

 Click here to subscribe today or Login.

+FOXBOROUGH, Mass. — The Patriots walked off the field Sunday with the type of win that had eluded them.
+The Jets left with two losses, one that could further complicate an already frustrating year.

-FOXBOROUGH, Mass.
-(AP) — Mac Jones threw two touchdown passes in his first 300-yard game, Damien Harris and J.J.
-Taylor ran for two TDs each and the New England Patriots won for the first time at home this season, rolling past the New York Jets 54-13 on Sunday.
+Mac Jones threw two touchdown passes in his first 300-yard game, Damien Harris and J.J.
+Taylor ran for two TDs each and New England won for the first time at home this season, rolling past New York 54-13.

+“We finally kind of saw a little bit of a result that was good, and we’ve just got to stick to the formula and stick to the process,” Jones said.

-The Patriots earned their 12th straight victory and sixth consecutive season sweep over the Jets, who played most of the game without rookie quarterback Zach Wilson after the second overall draft pick left with 12:31 remaining in the second quarter with a knee injury.
+The Patriots (3-4) earned their 12th straight victory and sixth consecutive season sweep over the Jets (1-5), who played most of the game without rookie quarterback Zach Wilson after the second overall draft pick left with 12:31 remaining in the second quarter with a right knee injury.

 Wilson was hit by Patriots linebacker Matt Judon, who fell on the back of Wilson’s legs after he released a pass that fell incomplete for Keelan Cole.
 Wilson initially was down for several minutes as he was examined by the training staff before eventually being able to walk off the field on his own power.
 He did not return and was replaced by Mike White — who hadn’t previously taken an NFL regular-season snap.